T-O-R-U-S/Shrimp2/README.md

 Currently, the main concern is making ShrimpLang 2 turning complete -- after that, comes bringing it up to spec with ShrimpLang 1

-## Update, it's turing complete
+## Update, it's turing complete -- up next, array manipulation (but first I need to optimize this spaghetti)!

-It's also slower than Python.
+It's also ~10x slower than Python.
 I ran a benchmark to check.
 This is a sad day for the Shrimp people (but also unexpected.
 Why'd you think I ran a benchmark!?
-The code is spaghetti!)
+The code is spaghetti! :()

+For now, I plan to focus on getting rid of all of the deep cloning that is happening, because it is a massive detriment to performance.
+There are also probably other places to optimize.